jkboyce/ML/README.md

 ```
 Be sure to use the appropriate version of the .yml file for your platform (environments are *not* cross-platform).
 Creating the environment may take several minutes as Anaconda downloads the needed files.

 Then activate the environment.
-On Windows you type (`jkbml` is the environment name; substitute a different one if necessary):
+On Windows you type (`jkbml` is the environment name; substitute a different one as appropriate):
 ```
 activate jkbml
 ```